CongducPham/LowCostLoRaGw/gw_full_latest/README.md

 On Raspberry v2 or v3 a symbolic link will be created that will point to `lora_gateway_pi2`.

-To launch the low-level gateway (use `K` to kill all processes started at boot first):
+To launch the low-level gateway (first, use `K` to kill all processes that have been started at boot):

 	> sudo ./lora_gateway